Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 2. Let’s work on multiplication fact fluency.

-I’m a believer in using a wide variety of different methods to teach fact fluency – and my favorite activity is games.
+I’m a believer in using a wide variety of different methods to teach fact fluency – and my favorite activities are games.

 The game above is perfect for students who are learning their multiplication facts for the first time or students who need intense study of basic multiplication facts.